You get it, I know. Content is important for marketing your business, ranking in search engines and attracting well-qualified, eager-to-buy customers.

 You can also narrow your search by using the on-site filters that many sites provide to select images that are relevant to your keywords, particularly interesting or recently uploaded.
 This can help you avoid the cardinal sin of using an image that’s already strongly associated with someone else’s content or brand.

-2. Understanding Image Licensing
+Chapter 2: Understanding Image Licensing

 Image licensing can be a minefield.
 If you don’t want to risk a lawsuit, it’s important to understand the different rights and restrictions so you don’t inadvertently violate someone’s copyright when you post an image to your blog or use one in your other marketing.